The link will lead you to our new volunteer management system, Initlive!

 Attorney: Meet one on one with clients to determine eligibility for naturalization, answer questions, review applications for accuracy, and provide further instructions for follow up or filing.
 Attorneys may also review the work of other attorneys during client checkout.
-You must be a licensed immigration attorney to fulfill this role.
+You must be a licensed immigration attorney or accredited Department of Justice Representative to fulfill this role.

 AILA attorney requirements: